 SA superfan Botha Msila still hopeful of reaching Egypt to support Bafana at Afcon

-South African superfan Botha Msila is still hopeful of reaching Egypt to support Bafana Bafana at the Africa Cup of Nations‚ but has admitted defeat in his bid to go from Cape Town to Cairo over land.
+South African superfan Botha Msila is still hopeful of reaching Egypt to support Bafana Bafana at the Africa Cup of Nations (Afcon)‚ but has admitted defeat in his bid to go from Cape Town to Cairo over land.

 Msila was denied entry to Ethiopia having not obtained the required visa‚ and has called time on his journey‚ though he has promised to one day complete the 10‚000-kilometre trek.